publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1490.md

             (D) the Customs Service believes that any merchandise is not correctly and legally invoiced;

-            the carrier (unless subject to subsection (c) of this section) shall notify the bonded warehouse of such unentered merchandise.
+            the carrier (unless subject to subsection (c)) shall notify the bonded warehouse of such unentered merchandise.

         (2)